Zsk-d/PJ-ahsod3284747643/README.md

 ### 2.8.
 Other notes
  * The port you can use to `fetch` data from the backend is defined in `frontend/src/config.json`
  * The data structure of a "question" is open ended for YOU to define how it's structured - it's not defined explicitly in the backend.
 Because of this, the backend has 3 wrapper functions defined in `backend/src/custom.js` that it uses to extract meaning from your custom data structure. <b>You will have to implement these as you build out your frontend</b>b>.
-* For users of typescript, there is an alternatively `.eslintrc` file [being collaborated here](https://hackmd.io/sy1urGgxRpGwOJ0nOkNlUw?both).
-Do not change it unless given approval on forum.
+* For users of typescript, [follow this guide](https://gitlab.cse.unsw.edu.au/COMP6080/23T1/react-typescript)

 ### 3.1.
 The Frontend